-Privacy protection is one of the most controversial aspects of the Internet today.
-Activists and tech giants often engage in allegations against each other when it comes to the users interests.
+Privacy protection in the beginning of 2017 is still one of the most controversial aspects of the Internet.
+Activists and tech giants often engage in allegations against each other when it comes to the users’ interests.
 As the features of the social networks, mobile applications and computer software get updated all the time with all kinds of innovations, privacy activists find even bigger problems that are facing citizens worldwide.
-In this short guide we would like to offer a few tips to better safeguard your privacy when using the Internet.
+In this short guide, we would like to offer a few tips to better safeguard your privacy when using the Internet.

 Users are strongly encouraged to protect their online accounts and owned devices with secure measures.
-In 2016 the most popular method is still the use of passwords – a string of letters, numbers and symbols that is used with an username associated with an individual.
-In some situations additional measures are used such as two-factor authentication – additional measures besides the username and password.
+In 2017 the most popular method is still the use of passwords – a string of letters, numbers, and symbols that is used with an username associated with an individual.
+In some situations, additional measures are used such as two-factor authentication – additional measures besides the username and password.
 Examples include online banking tokens, electronic signatures or other means.
-Biometric authentication is one of the new methods that are gaining attention of both the consumers and the criminals.
+Biometric authentication is one of the new methods that are gaining the attention of both the consumers and the criminals.

 As passwords remain the most popular method of protecting an account or a device, we would like to remind everyone of the best security policies that ensure maximum protection.

-- Use complex passwords – This doesn’t mean just the crafting of a difficult to guess password with both lower and uppercase combinations of letters, numbers and symbols, but also avoiding commonly used phrases.
-Remember the rule “If its in the dictionary, then its insecure”.
+- Use complex passwords – This doesn’t mean just the crafting of a difficult to guess a password with both lower and uppercase combinations of letters, numbers, and symbols, but also avoiding commonly used phrases.
+Remember the rule “If it is in the dictionary, then its insecure”.

 - Don’t store your passwords – Many people choose to write their passwords on paper and leave them in their wallet or bedroom.
 Such actions compromise all security measures and should never be used.
 One of the most common reasons for this is the inability of the users to associate the password string with something that could help them remember.
 If you must use password managers then use special software that enforces strong encryption.